zacpwhite/BarcodeScannerPlugin/README.md

     * See `ScanditSDK.h` and the example below for a detailed list of parameters.

-How to integrate the Scandit SDK into your own Android Phonegap App
+Manual Scandit SDK Plugin Integration for Android
 ------------------------

 * Download and add the Scandit SDK library for Android to your Eclipse Cordova Project:
     * Sign up for a free community license (or one of the enterprise packages) at http://www.scandit.com.
-    * Download the latest Scandit SDK version for Android from your Scandit account.
+    * Download the latest Scandit SDK Phonegap/Cordova for Android from your Scandit account.
     * Unzip the downloaded zip file
     * Copy the contents of the "libs" folder from the unzipped folder to the `libs` folder of your Phonegap/Cordova project.
 The `libs` folder includes the shared library libscanditsdk-android-*.so (in a folder called armeabi) and the scanditsdk-barcodepicker-android-*.jar.
     * Copy the `res/raw` folder to the `res` folder of your Phonegap/Cordova project

-* Add this plugin to your Eclipse Cordova Project:
-    * Download this project as a zip and copy the classes ScanditSDK.java and ScanditSDKActivity.java from the src/android folder of this github repo (in the com.mirasense.scanditsdk.plugin package) into your project preserving the package hierarchy.
+    * Copy the classes ScanditSDK.java and ScanditSDKActivity.java from the src/android folder (in the com.mirasense.scanditsdk.plugin package) into your project preserving the package hierarchy.
     * Refresh your eclipse project for the files to show up in Eclipse

 * Add ScanditSDK jar file to your build path:
     * Right-click on the scanditsdk-barcodepicker-android-*.jar file in the libs folder and select "Add to Build Path"

-* Register the Plugin with your Cordova App:
+* Register the Plugin with your Cordova App and set the permissions correctly:
     * Add ScanditSDK Activity to the "application" section of your app's AndroidManifest.xml file

     ```